HugoZAuad/HugoZAuad/README.en.md

-<h1 align="left">Selecione o idioma:</h1>
+<h1 align="left">Select the language:</h1>

 #### [English Readme](README.en.md)-[Portuguese readme](README.md)

-<h1 align="center">Olá, eu sou Hugo! 👋</h1>
+<h1 align="center">Hello, I'm Hugo! 👋</h1>

 ###

-<p align="left">Sou um estudante de Ciências da Computação apaixonado por tecnologia e desenvolvimento web.
-Estou sempre em busca de aprender e crescer na área de programação.</p>
+<p align="left">I am a Computer Science student passionate about technology and web development.
+I'm always seeking to learn and grow in the field of programming.</p>

 ###

-<h2 align="left">Sobre Mim:</h2>
+<h2 align="left">About Me:</h2>

 ###

-<p align="left">Gosto de construir interfaces que fazem sentido, que são intuitivas e funcionais, mas também bonitas e ágeis.
-Porque, no fim do dia, o código não é só sobre rodar, é sobre criar experiências.<br><br>💻 Habilidades: HTML5, CSS3, JavaScript, TypeScript, TailWind CSS, BootStrap, Styled Components, Node.js, React.js e Next.js.<br><br>🎯 Objetivo: Busco minha primeira oportunidade no mercado de TI para aplicar e expandir meus conhecimentos, contribuindo para projetos inovadores e desafiadores.</p>
+<p align="left">I enjoy building interfaces that make sense, that are intuitive and functional, but also beautiful and agile.
+Because, at the end of the day, code is not just about running—it's about creating experiences.<br><br>💻 Skills: HTML5, CSS3, JavaScript, TypeScript, TailWind CSS, BootStrap, Styled Components, Node.js, React.js, and Next.js.<br><br>🎯 Goal: I am seeking my first opportunity in the IT market to apply and expand my knowledge, contributing to innovative and challenging projects.</p>

 ###